ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_faqs.md

 ---
-title: Tutorial for SARS-CoV-2 genome data submission to ENA toc : false # in case of the ena tutorial pages the table of contents is inserted inside the template, ena_tutorial
+title: Tutorial for SARS-CoV-2 genome data submission to ENA
+toc: false # in case of the ena tutorial pages the table of contents is inserted inside the template, ena_tutorial
 type: ena_tutorial
 menu:
   ena_tutorial:
     name: FAQs
     weight: 80
 ---

 ## <b>Frequently Asked Questions (FAQs)</b>